Submit News

 ‘Driving Transformational Change’: Largest Conference for Professional Nursing Spotlights UVA Health Nurses

-More than two dozen UVA Health University Medical Center and UVA Community Health team members joined nearly 14,000 nurses, nurse leaders, and advanced practice nurses from across the globe at the 2025 American Nurses Credentialing Center (ANCC) Magnet® and Pathway Conference, Oct.
+Thirty-two UVA Health University Medical Center and UVA Community Health team members joined nearly 14,000 nurses, nurse leaders, and advanced practice nurses from across the globe at the 2025 American Nurses Credentialing Center (ANCC) Magnet® and Pathway Conference, Oct.
 8-10 at the Georgia World Congress Center in Atlanta.

 "ANCC Magnet® designation is the highest honor that organizations can achieve for nursing excellence," says Kathy Baker, PhD, RN, NE-BC, FAAN, UVA Health University Medical Center Chief Nursing Officer.
 "It was a joy to watch firsthand our UVA Health nursing team celebrate this well-deserved and prestigious recognition!"